toby1984/toyprofiler/README.md

 ![Image](https://raw.githubusercontent.com/toby1984/toyprofiler/master/screenshot.png)

-This is a Java-only JVM agent (=no native code) that - depending which parts of your application you instrument - may introduce a *massive* slowdown.
+This is a Java-only JVM agent (=no native code) that - depending on which parts of your application you instrument - may introduce a *massive* slowdown.

+*Use at your own risk* I wrote this in a few hours and especially the bytecode generation is really crude and might break your code ... *if you're using this on production code, you're crazy.*

 # Requirements